 2. Complete one of the following three supplemental curriculum requirements:

 3. Take a UD lecture course in all five subfields: U.S., Comparative, IR, Political Philosophy, and AQM.
 Because this requirement replaces the "regular" requirement for a second elective, honors students are not required to take an extra POLI course apart from 197 (see the Senior Thesis section above).

 4. Submit a 2-3 page Senior Activity Report by the end of the senior year.
 The report will describe and document the student’s participation in and contribution to political science at Santa Clara.
 The activity report will contain information about classroom performance, research projects, and service to the university and community.

 5. Take a highly active role in the affairs of the department, which would certainly include attendance at departmental functions (guest lectures, panel discussions, Open House, etc.).
 Further, honors students are expected to sponsor such events from time to time, generally enhancing the intellectual climate in the department.
 One student representative of the honors program has full voting status in most department decisions.

 Applications can be downloaded here.
-Please return completed applications to Dr. Peter Minowitz, Program Director, Vari 225, x4139.
+Please return completed applications to Professor Peter Minowitz, Program Director, Vari 225, x4139.